Porte Saint-Denis: History

+14th-century gate

 The Porte Saint-Denis was originally a gateway through the Wall of Charles V that was built between 1356 and 1383 to protect the Right Bank of Paris.
 The medieval fortification had two gates and was surmounted with four towers.
 Additional portcullises defended the outer gate along with a drawbridge and rock-cut ditch.
 However, with the advent of gunpowder and the development of cannons and bombards, the walls were eventually partly torn down in the 1640s to make way for the larger and more fortified Louis XIII Wall.
 In the 1670s, the remaining walls of Charles V were entirely demolished when Paris spread beyond the confines of its medieval boundaries.

+17th-century gate

-To replace the old gateway of Porte Saint-Denis, Louis XIV commanded architect François Blondel and the sculptor Michel Anguier to build him a monumental archway that would honor the capture of Franche-Comté in 1668 and the victories on the Rhine during the Franco-Dutch War.
+To replace the old gateway of the Porte Saint-Denis, Louis XIV commanded architect François Blondel and the sculptor Michel Anguier to build him a monumental archway that would honor the capture of Franche-Comté in 1668 and the victories on the Meuse and Rhine during the Franco-Dutch War.
 Work began in 1672 and was paid for by the city of Paris.
+The construction of the gate was carried out by Blondel's student Pierre Bullet.

 A monument defining the official art of its epoque, the Porte Saint-Denis provided the subject of the engraved frontispiece to Blondel's influential Cours d'architecture, 1698.
 It was restored in 1988.

 The Porte Saint-Denis was the first of four triumphal arches to be built in Paris.
-The three others are the Arc de Triomphe du Carrousel (1806-1808), Porte Saint-Martin (1674), and Arc de Triomphe (1836).
+The three others are the Porte Saint-Martin (1674), the Arc de Triomphe du Carrousel (1806–1808), and the Arc de Triomphe (1836).